uozuAho/ausbills/wozreadme.md

     form will not be discussed further.
 It may be significantly reworked and reintroduced, but is not considered the same bill
     - See https://www.aph.gov.au/About_Parliament/House_of_Representatives/Powers_practice_and_procedure/Practice7/HTML/Chapter10/Bills%E2%80%94the_parliamentary_process
-- what is a sponsor?
-  - who is managing the bill, putting it forward etc. Can be an MP, position, gov department
 - cluster
     - by sponsor?
     - by area? kmeans? how many areas are there?